msetsma/ducky-pad-pro/README.md

    - **Standard Option**:
      - Designed for a more traditional look and feel.
      - Requires new dials to be printed.
-     - Allows for further customization with third-party components.

 2. **Configuration Files**:
    - My personal Ducky Pad Pro scripts.